 Unfortunately, Watson wasn’t always correct, and it sometimes gave absolutely bizarre responses to questions asked.

 An example being, “Its largest airport is named for a World War II hero; its second largest, for a World War II battle.”

 (The correct answer was Chicago.)

 As of now, Watson has expanded its capabilities, its processing capabilities, and decreased its size substantially.
-It is paving the way for enterprises and developers to create more believable virtual assistants which create more accurate reports and perform intense research.
+It is paving the way for developers to create more believable virtual assistants which create more accurate reports and perform intense research.
 Watson also has a division, Watson Health, which is specifically for the healthcare industry to help doctors identify and diagnose diseases.